FoleyBridge-Solutions/fusionpbx-docs/source/applications/messages.md

 2. **Messages Not Receiving**
    - Verify webhook URL is accessible from internet
    - Check NGINX rewrite rules are in place (see Installation section)
-   - Confirm destination numbers are properly configured
+   - Confirm destination numbers are properly configured (see SMS Destinations section above)
    - Review provider webhook configuration

 3. **MMS Not Working**